 David Burton, Ph.D.

 Executive Chairman and Chief Executive Officer Compumedics Limited

-Dear Compumedics investors, colleagues and business partners,
+Dear Compumedics investors, colleagues, and business partners,

-On behalf of the Board, management and the Compumedics team, we present to you the following highlights for the 2022 financial year.
-I would also like to take this opportunity to thank our stakeholders for their support, loyalty and dedication during a year of solid performance amidst the challenges of the ongoing pandemic and recovery period.
+On behalf of the Board, management and the Compumedics team, we present to you the following highlights in the results contained within the Compumedics 2023 Annual Report.
+We would also like to take this opportunity to thank our clients, shareholders, partners and staff for their support, loyalty, and dedication during the past 2023 financial year.